Iran says it has detained U.S.-based opposition leader over 2008 bomb attack

 Iran said on Saturday its intelligence services have detained a U.S.-based leader of a pro-monarchist group whom it accused of being behind a deadly 2008 bombing and of plotting other attacks, and that he is being held in Iran.

 Television showed a video of a man identifying himself as Sharmahd and giving his date of birth.
 The man was later shown with a blindfold, saying: "They needed explosives and we provided it."
-Hamid Baeidinejad, Iran's ambassador to Britain, said on Twitter that Sharmahd "has been now detained and is in custody in Iran".
+Hamid Baeidinejad, Iran's ambassador to Britain, said on Twitter that Sharmahd "is in custody in Iran".

-Tondar did not confirm the detention.
-In reaction to what it said were reports of Sharmahd's "abduction", the group said on its website it did not confirm "stories being told by various networks".
-However, it said in an earlier posting on social media that "Tondar .. will continue to fight even in the absence of a commander".

 The U.S. State Department did not immediately respond to a request for comment.
 Based in Los Angeles, the little-known Kingdom Assembly of Iran, or Tondar, says it seeks to restore the Iranian monarchy that was overthrown by the 1979 Islamic revolution.
 It runs pro-Iranian opposition radio and television stations abroad.